ziur/sdfc-idea/README.md

-# Iterum websie
+# Iterum website setup

-The website is based on Jekyll [Jekyll](http://jekyllrb.com/docs/quickstart/), if you want to run the website it is required ruby, and I would like to suggest a linux environment.
+The website is based on [Jekyll](http://jekyllrb.com/docs/quickstart/), if you want to run the website it is required ruby, and I would like to suggest a linux environment.

 ## Install rvm (https://rvm.io/)
 ``` bash